The Rapture of the Church

 developing side by side.
 The larger group is the professing religious Christianity which

-will remain on earth and enter the tribulation.
-They will follow the Anti-Christ thinking
+will remain on earth and enter the tribulation and looks

-that he is Christ.
+that he is the "Christ".
 The smaller group will be the true Church which will experience the

 rapture and enter heaven prior to the 7 year tribulation.

 The word "Anti" is translated from a Greek word which can

 mean both "a substitute for" or "in opposition to".
 The Anti-Christ